dotnet/samples/core/hosting/HostWithHostFxr/readme.md

 ## Visual Studio support

 The `src\HostWithHostFxr.sln` solution file can be used to open the sample in Visual Studio 2019.
-In order to be able to build from Visual Studio, though, it has to be started from the correct developer environment.
-From the developer environment console, start it with `devenv src\HostWithHostFxr.sln`.
-With that, the solution can be built.
-To run it, set the startup project to `build/NativeHost`.
+To run the sample, set the startup project to `build/NativeHost`.
 Note that with mixed mode debugging (that is, a debugger that can see both native and managed code at the same time), there's a known limitation where no breakpoints will be hit before the runtime starts.
 So it is not possible to debug the parts of the sample before (and including) the call to `load_assembly_and_get_function_pointer` like that.
 To debug those, start the process from a native-only debugger.